-Like almost all parts of the country, however, Maryland is also home to a population of immigrants who are eligible to naturalize, but have not yet taken that step.
+Like almost all parts of the country, however, Ohio is also home to a population of immigrants who are eligible to naturalize but have not yet taken that step.
 Embracing public policies that would help those individuals navigate the naturalization process could have an important economic impact on the state.
-Studies have found that immigrants who become citizens seek out higher education at greater rates than non-citizens.26 Because citizenship allows immigrants to pursue a greater range of positions, including public and private sector jobs requiring a security clearance, it also has been found to raise a person's annual wages.
-One study by researchers at the University of Southern California pegged the size of that wage increase at 8 to 11 percent.27 If the average non-citizen in Maryland saw a wage boost at the low end of that range, or 8 percent, she would earn almost \$3,100 more per year-money that could be reinvested in the state's economy through her spending at local businesses.
-Multiplied by the roughly 215,000 non-citizens in Maryland currently eligible to naturalize, such policy initiatives could collectively boost wages in the state by almost \$661 million.
+Studies have found that immigrants who become citizens seek out higher education at greater rates than non-citizens.28

+Because citizenship allows immigrants to pursue a greater range of positions, including public and private sector jobs requiring a security clearance, it also has been found to raise a person's annual wages.
+One study by researchers at the University of Southern California pegged the size of that wage increase at 8 to 11 percent.29 If the average non-citizen in Ohio saw a wage boost at the low end of that range, or of 8 percent, she would earn more than \$3,300 more per year-money that could be reinvested in the state's economy through her spending at local businesses.
+Multiplied by the roughly 101,000 non-citizens in Ohio currently eligible to naturalize, such policy initiatives could collectively boost wages in the state by almost \$336 million.